 awareness.

-Targets: Safety, confidence, real-world readiness
+Safety, confidence, real-world readiness

 Participants practise applying social skills through role-play scenarios, cooperative team